allaboutapps/integresql/README.md

 * ...
 * Subsequent 1..n test runners start/end in parallel and reuse the above logic

+#### Integrate by client lib

-This might look intimidating at first glance, but trust us, it's simple to integrate especially if there is already an client library available for for specific language, we currently have those:
+The flow above might look intimidating at first glance, but trust us, it's simple to integrate especially if there is already an client library available for your specific language.
+We currently have those:

 * Go: [integresql-client-go](https://github.com/allaboutapps/integresql-client-go) by [Nick Müller - @MorpheusXAUT](https://github.com/MorpheusXAUT)
 * ... *Add your link here and make a PR*

+#### Integrate by RESTful JSON calls

 A really good starting point to write your own integresql-client for a specific language can be found [here (go code)](https://github.com/allaboutapps/integresql-client-go/blob/master/client.go) and [here (godoc)](https://pkg.go.dev/github.com/allaboutapps/integresql-client-go?tab=doc).
 It's just RESTful JSON after all.

+#### Demo

 If you want to take a look on how we with integrate IntegreSQL - ;) - please just try our [go-starter](https://github.com/allaboutapps/go-starter) project or take a look at our [testing setup code](https://github.com/allaboutapps/go-starter/blob/master/internal/test/testing.go).

-Do your engineers a pleasure and allow them to write fast executing and deterministic tests that resemble your live environment (with PostgreSQL) as close as possible.

 ## Install